 Ms. Evelina began her classical ballet training at the age of 6, studying ballet, pointe, character dance, dance history, and modern and performed with the school’s company traveling in the country and abroad.
 She studied choreography and ballet pedagogy at the National Music Academy and later taught for the school she grew up in.
 From 2007 to 2009 she had her own ballet studio.

 In summer 2014, Evelina successfully completed Bolshoi Ballet Academy's teacher’s certification program.
-She is now the Adagio Ballet and Dance School Ballet Company director and one of our full time ballet teachers.
+She is now the Adagio Ballet School of Dance Ballet Company director and one of our full time ballet teachers.

 Stefanie Caputo began her ballet training in her hometown of Wilmington, DE, studying under Pasha and Kristina Kambalov at First State Ballet Theatre.
 In 2002, Stefanie was honored as a YAGP Top 12 World Finalist in the Senior Division in New York City.
 Stefanie began her professional career with Pittsburgh Ballet Theatre as a trainee and continued with Ballet Theater of Maryland, Alabama Ballet and Arova Contemporary Ballet.
 Stefanie has had the privilege of performing lead roles such as ‘Swanhilda’ in the full length production of ‘Coppelia’ and the title role in full length ‘Paquita’.
 Ms. Caputo also had the honor of performing pieces by noted choreographers such as Matthew Neenan, Terrance Orr, Victor Plotnikov, Roger Van Fleteren and Jennifer Medina.
 In 2013 Stefanie graduated Magna Cum Laude from the University of Alabama at Birmingham with BS in Early Childhood/Elementary Education.
 Stefanie has been teaching ballet for over 10 years and takes pride in sharing her passion and educating the future dancers of tomorrow.
 She is one of our ballet intensive program full time teachers and the assistant director to ADC Junior Ballet division.
 Stefanie is also part of our Early Years and Youth faculty.